zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    for more information about the :abbr:`SIP (Session Initiation Protocol)` protocol.

-   :c: The connection.
+   :param c: The connection.

-   :version: The :abbr:`SIP (Session Initiation Protocol)` version in use.
+   :param version: The :abbr:`SIP (Session Initiation Protocol)` version in use.

-   :code: The response code.
+   :param code: The response code.

-   :reason: Textual details for the response code.
+   :param reason: Textual details for the response code.

    .. zeek:see:: sip_request sip_header sip_all_headers sip_begin_entity sip_end_entity